irinil/Sunstain/README.md

 ### How can technology help?

 This is the problem that Sunstain comes to solve.
 By understanding the current landscape and the importance of the depletion of natural resources, Sunstain provides an easy and accessible solution for everyone to use.
 It takes advantage of one of the few elements that can assist in producing energy without harming the environment at the same time, the sun.
-By harvesting solar energy, most of our every day needs can be satisfied without requiring additional sources.
+By harvesting solar energy, most of our everyday needs can be satisfied without requiring additional sources.
 Several households, though, produce more that they can consume, leaving them with both wasted energy and increased costs.
 By using Sunstain they are given the option to sell that extra energy to willing buyers and recycle it instead of throwing it away.

 ## The idea and how it works